Clara Porset: Career

 In the 1950s, Ruiz Galindo Industries (IRGSA), regarded as the best furniture manufacturer in Mexico, considered Porset to be the finest designer of the time.
-It hired her to design and develop furnishings for architectural projects around Mexico.
+It hired her to design and develop furnishings for architectural projects throughout Mexico.
 She signed a contract to develop two collections: the E-series (quality wooden office furniture) and H-series (metal office furniture).
 These lines became the most popular furnishings in the country because of their quality: high design, durability, and relatively low cost.

 In 1952, Porset curated the exhibition Arte en la vida diaria: exposición de objetos de buen diseño hechos en México (Art in Daily Life: An Exhibition of Well-Designed Objects Made in Mexico) at the Instituto Nacional de Bellas Artes (Mexico City).
 She featured both handcrafted and mass-produced objects.
-This expansive exhibition included many artists and designers, such as Odilón Avalos, José Feher, Los Castillo, Cynthia Sargent, William Spratling, and Michael van Beuren.
+This expansive exhibition included many artists and designers, such as Odilón Avalos, Los Castillo, José Feher, Cynthia Sargent, William Spratling, and former Bauhaus instructor Michael van Beuren.

 Porset returned to post-revolutionary Cuba in 1959.
 President Fidel Castro commissioned her to design the furniture for the school of Camilo Cienfuegos, an institution symbolic of the new society envisioned by revolutionaries.
 Before her return to Mexico in 1963, she also created furniture for a number of other universities, after her plans to establish a new design school in Cuba went unrealized.

 In 1969, designer Horacio Durán founded an industrial design program at the Escuela Nacional de Arquitectura (now part of Universidad Nacional Autónoma de México, UNAM) and invited Porset to give a seminar.
 She continued teaching for the remainder of her life.

 The Instituto Nacional de Bellas Artes recognized Porset as a pioneer of Mexican modern design by awarding her a Gold Medal in 1971.
 The Clara Porset Design Prize has been awarded to Mexican design students since 1993.